Thuramukham (2023 film)

-Thuramukham is a 2023 Indian Malayalam-language period drama film directed and filmed by Rajeev Ravi and written by Gopan Chidambaran.
+Thuramukham is a 2023 Indian Malayalam-language political action drama film directed and filmed by Rajeev Ravi and written by Gopan Chidambaran.
 It is based on the play of the same name by K. M. Chidambaran, Gopan's father.
 The film stars Nivin Pauly, Indrajith Sukumaran, Joju George, Arjun Ashokan, Sudev Nair, Manikandan R. Achari, Senthil Krishna, Nimisha Sajayan, Poornima Indrajith, and Darshana Rajendran in prominent roles.
 It presents the harbor workers protest against the Chappa labor allocation system practiced during the 1940s and 50s in Cochin district of Kerala.

 After multiple delays, Thuramukham was theatrically released on 10 March 2023.The film got mixed reviews and was a box office bomb.

 Plot

 The story is set in the backdrop of workers' struggles and protests against the infamous 'Chappa' system of casual labour allocation and the primitive "work guarantee" scheme that was practiced at the Mattancherry harbor in Kochi during the 1940s and 50s.

 During pre-dawn hours, crowds of labourers would gather around the house of the employer who would throw metal tokens called chappa into the waiting labourers who would fight over them.
 Whoever managed to get one a token would be given work for the day at the wharves or godowns.
 Protests against this system had resulted in the police shooting and the killing of three labourers.
 The story further revolves around two brothers on opposing sides on the day of labourers' epic struggle against dock bosses.